A Journey through South India

 Day 17 Madurai to Periyar - 150kms

 After breakfast leave Madurai and continue by road to the Periyar Wildlife Sanctuary set in the Cardamom Hills on the border of Tamil Nadu and Kerala.
-Stay overnight at Spice Village and later visit a tea estate and spice plantation.
+Stay overnight at Shalimar Spice Garden.
+Alternatively upgrade to Spice Village or the Niraanaya Retreats Cardamon Club.
+Later visit a tea estate and spice plantation.
 (B)

 Day 18 Periyar to Alleppey – 160kms